PIANO LESSONS in Houston Heights.

 Enjoy your piano experiments!

-Good starting age to study is when a child turns 6 or 7.
+Good starting age to study is when a child turns 7.
 This is not a rule: many musicians started playing very early or very late in life.

 However it is made clear that along with inspiration, there must be perspiration: to be successful – students are required to practice a minimum of 30 minutes per day.

 Loreta believes in magical power of music as well as challenging her students.
 Twice a year, student concerts are scheduled at a variety of venues in Houston.
-The choice of music performed is very eclectic, ranging from Beethoven to Beatles.
+The choice of music performed is very eclectic, ranging from Beethoven to Beatles as well as current artists.
 Students are exposed to all styles of music and find their own interests within them.
-Loreta’s students have continued their studies at HSPVA, Oberlin Conservatory and other Universities.
+Loreta’s students have continued their studies at HSPVA, Oberlin Conservatory and Universities and Music Schools around the World.

 Dr. Kovacic holds a Bachelor’s degree from Zagreb Music Conservatory in Croatia, and a Doctorate Degree in Music from Rice U. in Houston.
 She builds her style on European lineage of dedicated piano teachers.
 Loreta is active as a performing artist and a composer as well.
 She is a Grammy nominated children’s music composer and Carnegie Hall soloist.
 Her music has been played on the International Space Station.
 It is also available on Amazon and Youtube.